Debts that bankruptcy covers

 You’ll need to keep paying your mortgage and other essential bills after a bankruptcy order is made.
 If you fall behind with your mortgage payments, bankruptcy won't stop your mortgage lender from taking steps to repossess your home.
 However, if your home is repossessed and sold, but doesn't raise enough money to pay off your outstanding mortgage or any other debt secured on it, the remaining debt known as 'mortgage shortfall' will no longer be secured.
 This means you'll be released from it at the end of your bankruptcy.
 You'll also be released from a mortgage shortfall if your home is sold at any time, even after your bankruptcy has ended.

-Any debts you owe people or companies in the EU might not be covered by either an IVA or bankruptcy.
+Bankruptcy might not be right for you if you owe money to people or businesses in the EU.
+These debts might not be covered by bankruptcy.

 Your creditors could keep asking you for money, for example by calling you and sending you letters.